 Is a Kyphoplasty Worth More than a Vertebroplasty?

 All things equal, a kyphoplasty adds more value than a vertebroplasty to a case.
+But don’t take it from me.
+Here is what a doctor (Raskin) said:

-Dr. Raskin said that a kyphoplasty is more “significant” (serious) than a vertebroplasty.
 The image of the patient is a stock image that shows the room and procedure setup for a kyphoplasty.

 Someone who has a kyphoplasty (or any surgery), and has a injury case, should ask the doctor if he can video the procedure.
 Send a copy of the video to the insurance adjuster.
 This brings the case to life.
 It may help the injured person get a bigger settlement.